Chelsea Wetlands: 12 acres of wetlands to be restored and preserved for improved habitat and flood capacity.

 Hilltown: A 44-acre former industrial site located on San Pablo Ave near Victoria by the Bay.

 Intermodal Transit Center: Will be the first West Coast facility combining three modes of transit (bus/rail/ferry) in one facility.

 New Town Center: Previously approved entitlements have lapsed; no applications pending.

 Parcel C: Also known as the Wal-Mart property (in reference to former owner), this 17-acre City-owned site is located off John Muir Parkway, adjacent to the North Shore Business Park.
-Sale of this commercially-zoned property is pending to a developer who has proposed the construction of approximately 350 multi-family units.
-Sale would be contingent on rezoning and entitlement approvals.
+Sale of this commercially-zoned property is pending to a developer who has proposed the construction of approximately 125-150 single-family residences.
+Sale is contingent on rezoning and entitlement approvals.

 Refugio Creek Watershed: In February 2010, the City Council unanimously adopted a resolution establishing this Vision Plan as the guiding policy for the Refugio Creek Watershed within Hercules.